robbiehammond/Computer-Music/README.md

   - https://youtu.be/4PLGNAwlTfk

 ## How to Use
+Currently known to work on Windows.
+MacOS and Linux Untested.
 - Clone the repo.
 - Go to the directory in terminal.
 - run `java -cp JFugue/jfugue-5.0.9.jar; Main` and then follow the GUI prompts.